6a6ak/Electronics_Snippet/Passive_Elements/Transistors/readme.md

-# Transistor Amplifier Circuit - Proteus Simulation
+i have this md file as a repo with some other files i eed to add this to that # Transistor Amplifier Circuit - Proteus Simulation

 ## Overview
 This project demonstrates a simple **common-emitter transistor amplifier** circuit using a **2N3904 transistor**.
 The circuit amplifies an AC input signal and provides an amplified output at the collector.
 This README explains the circuit design, components, and simulation results.